yh13431/splitbills/README.md

 The application allows users to create groups and add bills that can be shared among group members.
 Each user can see what they owe and what others owe them, facilitating clear financial communication.

-Additionally, the project is set up with a CI pipeline using GitHub Actions, ensuring that code is continuously integrated and tested with every commit.
-The application is also containerized using Docker Compose, allowing for easy deployment and scalability.

 ### Video Demos